ad3ller/oskar/README.md

 @author: Adam Deller

 oskar is a collection of tools written using Labview 2013.
-It is designed to assist in coordinating hardware control and to provide a framework for acquired data using [HDF5](https://www.hdfgroup.org/why_hdf/ "https://www.hdfgroup.org/why_hdf/").
+It is designed to assist in coordinating hardware and to provide a framework for acquired data using [HDF5](https://www.hdfgroup.org/why_hdf/ "https://www.hdfgroup.org/why_hdf/").

 Essentially, it is a tool for running experiments.
-It was designed with a focus on: extensibility (it should be reasonably easy to add new control/ DAQ hardware); on sensibly structuring acquired data; and explicitly pairing data with the metadata (attributes) needed to describe it.
+It was designed with a focus on:

+ - extensibility (it should be reasonably easy to add new control/ DAQ hardware)
+ - structuring data
+ - pairing data with the metadata (attributes)

 >### summary
 >An experimental *run* consists of a series of measurements, each configured using a specific set of variable experimental parameters (*VARS*), such as: laser wavelength = X, applied voltage = Y, etc.  When a run is initiated the timestamp (YYYYmmdd_HHMMSS) designates the `RID` and an hdf5 file `[YYYY]/[mm]/[dd]/[RID]/[RID]_raw.h5` is created.
 This file will be populated with sequentially numbered groups (the `SQUID` number) that each correspond to one measurement configuration.
 The *VAR* values corresponding to each `SQUID` are written to its group as attributes, and datasets acquired during each measurement are saved within the group.